MEDICINE AND SURGERY "F"

 VITAMINS AND OTHER ESSENTIAL NUTRIENTS: EXCESS AND DEFICIENCY

-THE REGISTRATION OF ATTENDANCE TO THIS ON-LINE LECTURE IS NOT ACTIVE!
+THE REGISTRATION OF ATTENDANCE TO THIS ON-LINE LECTURE IS ACTIVE!

 To register your attendance please type in your matricola number

 Notice that your attendance will be registered only if you completed the reading, questions, and audios, and that you cannot interrupt and resume the session (but you can repeat it as many times as you like).
 Remember to press the [send] button before leaving this page!
 A confirmation message will appear at the end of this page.

 A comment section has been added at the end of this lecture.
 Adding a comment or question does not require registration with your matricola number, feel free to comment whenever you like.

 Insufficient dietary apport of vitamins and other essential nutrients (essential aminoacids, essential fatty acids, etc.) may be at the origin of disease.
 The elderly are at special risk, as are some fragile patients (e.g. onchological patients under chemotherapeutic treatment).
 Deficiency conditions may be in some cases observed because of reduced absorption, the typical example is avitaminosis B12 in patients suffering of atrophic gastritis or having undergone gastric surgery.
 Hypervitaminoses are observed for lipid soluble vitamins which are physiologically stored in our organism (usually in the liver), and are usually the result of excessive dietary supplementation: thus they are iatrogenic diseases.
 Vitamins and essential nutrients are many and the diseases due to their insufficient apport are difficut to diagnose; however, provided that the physician asks for the appropriate analysis, the laboratory can determine the concentration of all or almost all these substances and identify the selective deficit.

 vitamin and its biological function